scaffoldly/scaffoldly/README.md

 Please [Open a New Issue](https://github.com/scaffoldly/cli/issues/new/choose) in GitHub if an issue is found with this tool.

-Please see [SECURITY.md](SECURITY.md) to report a Security Vulnerability.
+Please see the [Security Policy](SECURITY.md) to report a Security Vulnerability.

 ## Maintainers